abhayagiri/beginning-our-day/manuscripts/markdown/vol1-talks.md

 myself, *Wait a minute.
 Putting out a seat is an act of respect for Luang Por.
 Luang Por is our teacher, who has given us so much and helped us in so many ways that we know and don’t know.
-This act reminds us of his presence in the monastery as the leader of the community.* So then, when I did put out a seat for him, it came with a nice feeling of relief to know that I could overcome this defilement of which I was previously unaware.
+This act reminds us of his presence in the monastery as the leader of the community.* So when I did put out a seat for him, it came with a nice feeling of relief to know that I could overcome this defilement of which I was previously unaware.

 It reminded me of Ajahn Sumedho’s story about washing Ajahn Chah’s feet.